 The membership of the management committee is:

-- Lachlan Wilkinson (Chair): Principal, Assessments & Approvals, JBS&G Australia, SA
+- Lachlan Wilkinson (Chair): Principal, Assessments & Approvals, JBS&G Australia, Vic

 - Mandy Elliot (Secretary): Principal Consultant, EnviroME Pty Ltd, Vic

 - David Hogg: Former Director, David Hogg Pty Ltd, Environmental Consultant, ACT

 - Jeff Richardson: Principal Consultant, EcOz Environmental Consultants, NT

 - Garry Middle: Director, VisionEnvironment; Adjunct Senior Research Fellow, Curtin University, WA

 - Helen Ketelbey: Director, Ketelbey Associates, NSW

 - Anthony Sutton: Director, Assessment and Compliance, Office of the EPA, WA

 - NZ representative TBC

 The SIS-IA has a range of activities currently underway.
 These include: